loomio/loomio-docs/policy/src/privacy/index.md

 ### Identity & access

 When you sign up for a Loomio product, we typically ask for identifying information such as your name, email address, and maybe a company or group name.
-That’s just so you can personalize your new account, and we can send you invoices, updates, or other essential information.
-We sometimes also give you the option to add a profile picture that displays in our products, but we do not normally look at or access that picture.
+That’s just so you can personalize your new account, and we can send you notices, invoices, updates, or other essential information.
+We also give you the option to add a profile picture that displays in our products, but we do not normally look at or access that picture.
 We’ll never sell your personal info to third parties, and we won’t use your name or company in marketing statements without your permission either.

 ### Billing information